-Sustainable and inclusive research careers1 are key foundations for ensuring high standards of science, research results, knowledge transfer, and innovation, in the sense that they allow for an optimal allocation of highly qualified human resources and capacities, improving the system's competitiveness in the short and the long run.
+Sustainable and inclusive research careers are key foundations for ensuring high standards of science, research results, knowledge transfer, and innovation, in the sense that they allow for an optimal allocation of highly qualified human resources and capacities, improving the system's competitiveness in the short and the long run.

-However, the frequent lack of funding, coupled with an overly restrictive definition of scientific excellence, has led to an excessive increase in competitiveness at the national and global levels, resulting in reduced success rates in grant application calls and a worsening of existing inequities and inequalities.
-Policies have to clearly address this complex problem in order to prevent or offset these contradictory impacts and to better preserve the sustainability and inclusiveness of the Higher Education (HE) and Research and Innovation (R&I) systems and of research and academic careers in particular.
-It is essential to further refine and adjust policies so that they more efficiently tackle their systemic and potential collateral effects, in particular the risk of the perverse 'cumulative advantage' as expressed in the so-called 'Matthew effect' (Merton, 1968).
+However, the growing lack of funding, coupled with an overly restrictive definition of scientific excellence (Jenkins et al., 2022), has led to an excessive increase in competition for positions at the national and global levels, resulting in reduced success rates for grant applications and an exacerbation of existing inequities and inequalities.
+Policies have to clearly address this complex problem in order to prevent or offset these contradictory impacts and to better preserve the sustainability and inclusiveness of the Higher Education (HE) and Research and Innovation (R&I) systems in general and of research and academic careers in particular.
+It is essential to further refine and adjust policies so that they more efficiently tackle their own systemic unintended consequences and regressive impacts, in particular the perpetuation of the 'cumulative advantage' and intersectional privilege that some enjoy compared to others (Cech, 2022; Merton, 1968).

-Research careers have long been and remain the target of attention at the European policy level, and they are clearly the focus of several recent policy initiatives, including
+Research careers have long been and remain the target of attention at the European policy level, and they are clearly the focus of several recent policy initiatives, including the

-1 | Research careers - a professional work life lived through the production of scientific knowledge that emphasises continuous learning and the accumulation of competences and connections.
-Research careers consist of four r stages: R1: First Stage Researchers (up to the point of PhD); R2: Recognised Researchers (PhD holders or equivalent who are not yet fully independent); R3: Established Researchers (researchers who have developed a level of independence); R4: Leading Researchers (researchers leading their research area or field).
-These different stages are sector-neutral, applicable to companies, NGOs, research institutions, research universities, and universities in the applied sciences (according to the MORE 4 Report 2021).
-Inclusive research careers - include the acknowledgement and valorisation of diversity in research roles and careers [...] taking diversity into account in the broader sense (e.g. racial or ethnic origin, sexual orientation, socio-economic, disability) in research teams at all levels and in the content of research and innovation (Agreement on Reforming Research Assessment - adapted).
+1 | Research careers - consist of four stages: R1: First Stage Researchers (up to the point of PhD); R2: Recognised Researchers (PhD holders or equivalent who are not yet fully independent); R3: Established Researchers (researchers who have developed a level of independence); R4: Leading Researchers (researchers leading their research area or field).
+These research career stages can be distinguished across different sectors, including BES, GOV and HEIs (MORE 4 Report, 2021).

+Inclusive research careers - include the acknowledgement and valorisation of diversity in research roles and careers [...] taking into account "diversity in the broader sense (e.g. racial or ethnic origin, sexual orientation, socio-economic, disability) in research teams at all levels and in the content of research and innovation" (Agreement on Reforming Research Assessment, 2022, adapted).

-the Council Conclusions on Deepening the European Research Area: Providing researchers with attractive and sustainable careers and working conditions and making brain circulation a reality (2021), the Council Recommendation on a Pact for Research and Innovation in Europe (2021), the European Research Area Policy Agenda and dedicated actions for the period 2022-2024, the new frame of profiles and the European Charter for Researchers (2023), and the European Framework for Research Careers adopted in late 2023.
+Council Conclusions on Deepening the European Research Area: Providing researchers with attractive and sustainable careers and working conditions and making brain circulation a reality (2021), the Council Recommendation on a Pact for Research and Innovation in Europe (2021), the European Research Area Policy Agenda and dedicated actions for the period 2022-2024, the new frame of profiles and the European Charter for Researchers (2023), and the European Framework for Research Careers adopted in late 2023.

 Adding to these documents, the Ljubljana Declaration (2021) acknowledges gender equality principles and underlines the need for inclusive research careers.
 These policy documents increasingly address inclusiveness and gender equality in relation to advancing the framework for research careers, including the issue of gender-based violence.

-The aim of this policy brief is to contribute to the more effective fulfilment of the vision, guidelines, and collective concerns expressed in the above policy documents, specifically focusing on the promotion of gender+ inclusive research careers, while emphasising gender and diversity as the mainstays of fair and balanced research careers.
-This would help to ensure equal chances of realising personal career ambitions for all and removing structural and cultural barriers.
+The aim of this position paper is to contribute to the more effective fulfilment of the vision, guidelines, and collective concerns expressed in the above policy documents, specifically focusing on the promotion of gender+ inclusive research careers, while emphasising gender equality, diversity, and inclusiveness as the mainstays of sustainable research careers.
+This would help to ensure equal chances of realising personal career ambitions for all and remove structural and cultural barriers.